Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 If you suffer from allergies, the best way to choose a dog is to spend lots of time with her before bringing her own home for good.

-In fact, everyone in your family should hang out with the dog beforehand to ensure that they’re compatible and will be able to live happily together.
+In fact, everyone in your family should hang out with the dog beforehand.
+This ensures they’re compatible and will be able to live happily together.

 Are you a Cocker Spaniel owner who has found a way to keep your allergy symptoms at bay?

-We’d love to hear about your experience in the comment section below.
+We’d love to hear about your experience in the comments below.

 References and Further Reading: